-Students may only have 35 total disruptions per nine-week grading period.
+Students may only have 28 total disruptions per semester.
 One full day of absence equates to seven (7) total attendance disruptions.
 An attendance disruption is any absence or tardy for any class period.
 Administrative discretion will be applied for medical issues or other such warranted absences.
 Students may not have any unexcused absences.
 Students have 48 hours to clear up an unexcused absence or incorrect tardy.